jamesdabbs/Project-Euler/README.rst

-This project is my excuse to learn Haskell by working through the `Project Euler problems <https://projecteuler.net/problems/>`_.
-This is my first experience writing Haskell, so don't expect any revelatory code.
+This project is my excuse to learn Haskell (and now Ruby) by working through the `Project Euler problems <https://projecteuler.net/problems/>`_.
+This is my first experience writing either, so don't expect any revelatory code.
 Comments are always welcome.